RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 any serialization library.
 Storing the plugin identifier allows to check, if this is really the right kind of state within the load function.
 Storing the version number allows to change the format in later versions of plugins.
-The format is reasonably compact such that the amount of data produced is not too extensive while also being readable enough such that humand can just inspect a state and understand it immediately.
+The format is reasonably compact such that the amount of data produced is not too extensive while also being readable enough such that humans can just inspect a state and understand it immediately.
 This may be helpful for trouble shooting and debugging purposes.
 ...TBC...